shengmeiLiu/Evlag/README.md

 For example:

 ```
-  evlag -h 8192 -l 100 -d /dev/input/event10 -d /dev/input/event6
+  sudo ./evlag -h 8192 -l 100 -d /dev/input/event10 -d /dev/input/event6
 ```

 Will generate additional 100 ms of delay on the event10 device (e.g., a mouse and a keyboard) with a polling rate of 8192 Hz.

 ## Output